• Book Ahead

 It’s important to make sure that your child’s vaccinations are up-to-date before beginning the new school year.
 Many schools require certain vaccinations, and some vaccines may take several weeks to take effect, so it is best to schedule any necessary appointments with your healthcare provider well in advance.

 Need a Sports Physical?
-ExperCARE is offering $25 Sports Physicals at all ExperCARE locations.
+ExperCARE offers Sports Physicals at all ExperCARE locations.
 Book ahead or walk in any time.
 We are here to help you get ready for Fall sports!

 2. Establish a Sleep Schedule